blacknwhite5/Activity-Preserving-Video-Face-Anonymization/README.md

  * [dechunwang/SSH-pytorch](https://github.com/dechunwang/SSH-pytorch)

 ## License
-facial-anonymizer complies with the following license:
+The code is a non-commercial academic use and it complies with the following license:
  * [egovid_license](https://github.com/blacknwhite5/facial-anonymizer/blob/master/egovid_license.txt)